 LEMONT HIGH SCHOOL EDUCATIONAL FOUNDATION

-Established in 2007, the Lemont High School Educational Foundation (LHSEF) has funded more than $430,000 in grants to impact the lives of Lemont High School's students and staff.
+Established in 2007, the Lemont High School Educational Foundation (LHSEF) has funded nearly $500,000 in grants to impact the lives of Lemont High School's students and staff.
 The Foundation partners with the community to make lasting improvements to Lemont High School that will enhance the total educational experience for all of its students.
 Click the link below to learn more about the LHSEF.

 Lemont High School